When to visit

 Lincoln Road is a wide pedestrian road running east-west, perpendicular to the ocean.
 It is the oldest commercial street in Miami and is home to a multitude of shops, galleries, restaurants and a small central square with fountains.
 You will also find cinemas, a concert hall, and ArtCenter South Florida, which houses several artist's studios, some of which are open to the public.
 There is tramway service between Washington Avenue and Alton Road.

 For reasonably priced parking in Miami Beach, go to the Lincoln Road Mall parking garage at the corner of 17th Street and Pennsylvania.
-It costs $1 / hour for the first 6 hours, $10 for 8 hours, or a maximum of $20 for a 24-hour period.
+It costs about $2 / hour, $15 for 8-15 hours, or a maximum of $20 for a 24-hour period.
 In addition, it's an indoor supervised parking garage, so it's safe.

 Bordered by Biscayne Bay and the Miami River, downtown Miami may seem a little sleepy next to the crowded beaches of Miami Beach, but it is worth a mention.
 You will easily recognize it by its collection of skyscrapers.